GamingAlex1/RoboDuel/README.rst

 Q & A
 =============
 #. ``How long did this take you?`` It took me about 6 months on and off, not much motivation, started from scratch.
 I do have a bit of time after school and this is a side project I enjoy doing for the community.
-#. ``For free?`` Yes, as a gamer and scripter in other games, I always hated seeing decent scripts with a pallwall so I decided not to include something like that.
+#. ``For free?`` Yes, as a gamer and scripter in other games, I always hated seeing decent scripts with a paywall so I decided not to include something like that.
 I do understand other devlopers may have put a lot more time into it than myself, but you get the point.
 #. ``What happened to the other script?`` I lost all motivation and that is around the time I got banned on Epicduel.
 I was looking for someone to keep updating it but didn't find anyone.
 #. ``Your scripts are trash!`` I tried my best making this script, you either like it or you don't.
 I made this script for easy install and sharablilty, not exactly for speed, if you want to search for fast speed scripts you must go elsewhere do not DM for the place for that.
 #. ``It seems like my build doesn't work`` This script may not work with every build, it is not perfect, this is not an Epicduel AI it is strictly monkey see monkey do.
 Only some builds have been constructed for this script I may or may not have them in a images folder for you to see them.